-The law allows a credit against the personal income tax to a taxpayer. other than a partnership, that is a partner, shareholder, or member of a qualified entity that elects to pay the elective tax, in an amount equal to 9.3 percent of the partner's, shareholder's, or member's pro rata share or distributive share of qualified net income subject to the election made by the qualified entity.
-A disregarded entity and its partners or members cannot claim the credit.
+The law allows a credit against the personal income tax to a taxpayer. other than a partnership, that is a partner, shareholder, or member of a qualified entity that elects to pay the elective tax, in an amount equal to 9.3 percent of the partner's, shareholder's, or member's pro rata share or distributive share and guaranteed payments of qualified net income subject to the election made by the qualified entity.
+A disregarded business entity and its partners or members cannot claim the credit, except for a disregarded single member limited liability company (SMLLC) that is owned by an individual, fiduciary, estate, or trust subject to personal income tax.
 For more information, go to ftb.ca.gov and search for pte elective tax and get the following new PTE elective tax forms and instructions:

-- Form FTB 3893, Pass-Through Entity Elective Tax Payment Voucher - Form FTB 3804.
-Pass-Through Entity Elective Tax Calculation - Form FTB 3804-CR, Pass-Through Entity Elective Tax Credit
+- Form FTB 3893, Pass-Through Entity Elective Tax Payment Voucher - Form FTB 3804, Pass-Through Entity Elective Tax Calculation - Form FTB 3804-CR, Pass-Through Entity Elective Tax Credit